psychemedia/sin-eater-resources/src/_through_1880s.md

 >
 > H. B.

-*There do not appear to be any archived copies of the Oswestry Avertiser available for 1858 un the British Newspaper Archive.*
+*There do not appear to be any archived copies of the Oswestry Avertiser available for 1858 in the British Newspaper Archive.*

 Correspondence then continued in the May 9th, 1883 issue](https://archive.org/details/byegonesrelating1882unse/page/232/mode/2up?q=sin), pp233-4